EvanHerman/yikes-inc-easy-mailchimp-eu-compliance-extension/README.txt

 * Fixed i18n errors in prior commit
 * Updated the text domain to yikes-inc-easy-mailchimp-eu-law-compliance-extension
 * Generated new .pot file
-* Renamed main plugin file to yikes-inc-easy-mailchimp-eu-law-compliance-extension.php for consistency with other Yikes MailChimp add-on plugins
+* Renamed main plugin file to yikes-inc-easy-mailchimp-eu-law-compliance-extension.php for consistency with other Yikes Mailchimp add-on plugins
 * Refactored the uninstall method so it's using the options array instead of custom DB table
 * Added assets folder and screenshots
 * Incremented version number

 = 1.1 =
-* Changes to keep this add-on in sync with the base Yikes MailChimp plugin
+* Changes to keep this add-on in sync with the base Yikes Mailchimp plugin
 * Changes to put this plugin on the official WordPress.org plugin repo

 = 1.0 =